Amsterdam/bag_services/README.md

 addresses), BBGA (areas), BRK (land register) and WKPB (extra municipal restrictions on real estate use) REST APIs on [https://api.data.amsterdam.nl](https://api.data.amsterdam.nl).
-These APIs are used among other things to power the City data portal website and maps, available on [https://data.amsterdam.nl](https://data.amsterdam.nl) Precise definitions of abbreviations like BAG and BRK (and how they relate) are available, in Dutch, on [Stelselpedia](https://www.amsterdam.nl/stelselpedia/).
+These APIs are used among other things to power the Data en Informatie portal website and maps, available on [https://data.amsterdam.nl](https://data.amsterdam.nl) Precise definitions of abbreviations like BAG and BRK (and how they relate) are available, in Dutch, on [Stelselpedia](https://www.amsterdam.nl/stelselpedia/).